Nasirkhan294/school_library/README.md

 # 📖 School Library <a name="about-project"></a>

-**School Library:** Welcome to the school library, a showcase of object-oriented programming concepts in action.
-Explore our code for an enriching learning experience! 📚
+**School Library:** This project employs Object-Oriented Programming (OOP) principles to create an intuitive console application for managing a library system using Ruby.
+It facilitates librarians in performing various tasks, including adding new students and teachers, adding new books to the library, and maintaining records of book borrowings, along with corresponding borrowing dates. 📚

 ## 🛠 Built With <a name="built-with"></a>